Boyana Sharlopova on the Feeling of Being on the Edge of Venezuela

 Boyana Sharlopova

-When someone descends from the summit of Angel Falls – the highest waterfall in the world – and instead of talking about adrenaline and statistics, begins to tell tales of silence, trust, and encounters with oneself... you just listen.
+When someone descends from the summit of Angel Falls – the highest waterfall in the world – and instead of talking to you about adrenaline and figures, starts to narrate about silence, trust, and encounters with oneself… you just listen.

-Boyana Sharlopova didn't just visit Venezuela.
-She experienced it.
-She fell, climbed, brushed off dust, held her breath, gripped the rope, and opened her heart.
-This interview is not about posturing or clichés – it's about feelings.
+Boyana Sharlopova didn’t just visit Venezuela.
+She lived it.
+She fell, climbed, scattered dust, held her breath, gripped a rope, and opened her heart.
+In this interview, there’s no pretence, no clichés – only sensations.

-What would I do if I stood on the edge?
+What would I do if I stood at the edge?

-1. Do you remember the moment before you took the first step over the edge of Angel Falls?
+1. Do you remember the moment before you took your first step over the edge of Angel?
 What happened inside you at that moment?

-I remember every step, every inhale and exhale, every heartbeat on the way to the edge.
-It felt like I was walking towards something greater than myself – not just the abyss, but a meeting with myself.
+I remember every step, every inhale and exhale, every heartbeat on the path to the edge.
+It felt like I was walking towards something bigger than myself — not just towards the abyss, but towards a meeting with myself.

 When I stood above the waterfall, time stopped.
-I felt the fear rising within me – but not the familiar, panicky fear that makes you want to run.
-This was a quiet, profound fear... respectful, almost sacred.
+I felt fear rising within me — but not the familiar, panic-stricken fear that makes you run.
+This was a quiet, profound fear… awe-inspiring, almost sacred.
 The kind of fear that makes you feel alive.

 There was hesitation.
 Of course, there was.
-But then a voice rose within me – clear and assertive, the same one that emerges in difficult moments.
-And it whispered: "This fear is not stronger than you, girl."
+But then a voice rose within me — clear and decisive, always appearing in challenging moments.
+And it whispered: “This fear is not stronger than you, girl.”

-2. What was the sensation of being “high” in this way – not just physically, but emotionally?
+2. What was it like to be “high” in that way – not just physically, but emotionally?
 What remains in your mind from those metres above the ground?

-The sensation of being “high” like this is a mixture of awe, freedom, and vulnerability.
-The physical height brings a lightness – it feels as if the world below shrinks and loses its weight.
-But the emotional height is even more impactful – it's a moment when everything seems possible, and your heart beats in rhythm with everything around you.
+The feeling of being “high” in that way is a mixture of awe, freedom, but also vulnerability.
+Physical height brings a sense of lightness – as if the world beneath you shrinks and loses its weight.
+But emotional height is even more impactful – it’s a moment where everything seems possible, and your heart beats in tune with everything around you.

-What stays in the mind is not just the view, but a sense of perspective – how the small things below no longer seem so daunting, how thoughts become clearer, and how, in that brief moment, you are both part of the world and a small speck, there for just a moment.
-You remember not so much images, but sensations: the slight tension, the rush of adrenaline, and that quiet “yes” within you, that you are alive, that you are there.
+What stays in the mind is not just the view, but the sense of perspective – how the small things below no longer seem so daunting, how thoughts become clearer, and how in that brief moment you are both part of the world, but also a small speck, briefly here.
+You remember not so much the images, but the sensations: the slight tension, the rush of adrenaline, and that quiet “yes” inside you, that you’re alive, that you’re there.

 3. Was there a moment in Venezuela that surprised you with its silence?
-Something small that you would never notice in the city?
+Something small you’d never notice in a city?

 There was a moment in Venezuela that surprised me not with grandeur, but with silence.
-It was a silence that doesn't weigh down but envelopes you.
-There, amid wild, breathing nature, I first heard its whispers – those fine, almost imperceptible sounds that the city drowns out with its noise.
+It was a silence that didn’t weigh you down, rather it enveloped you.
+There, amidst the wild, breathing nature, I first heard its whispers – those subtle, almost imperceptible sounds that the city drowns in its noise.
 A leaf falling.
 Wind passing through the grass.
 The pulse of the world, unnoticed in daily life.

-It was as if nature itself spoke to me.
+It was as if nature itself started to speak to me.
 Not with words, but with feeling.
-I wasn't just observing it – I was within it, and it within me.
+I wasn’t just observing it – I was in it, it was in me.
 United.
-We vibrated in one rhythm, in one breath.
+We vibrated in the same rhythm, in the same breath.
 For the first time, I felt completely alive – not as an observer, but as part of something ancient, true, and perfect.
-I was admitted into a world that doesn't reveal itself to everyone.
-A world that chooses you when you're ready to feel it, not just see it.
+I was let into a world that doesn’t reveal itself to everyone.
+A world that chooses you when you’re ready to feel it, not just see it.

-4. When you find yourself on top of a tepui, in a world detached from time – what happens to your sense of control?
-Did you leave something behind there?
+4. When you find yourself atop a tepui, in a world detached from time – what happens to your sense of control?
+Did you leave anything behind there?

-When you find yourself on top of a tepui – this mysterious, time-forgotten world – the sense of control just... vanishes.
-Everything you've been accustomed to holding tightly, orderly, and managed, dissolves painlessly, like sand carried away by the wind.
-And in this, there is something deeply therapeutic – especially for someone like me, who lives with the need for control every day.
+When you’re on top of a tepui – this mysterious, timeless world – the sense of control just… vanishes.
+Everything you’re used to keeping tight, orderly, and managed, falls apart painlessly, like sand blown away by the wind.
+And there’s something deeply therapeutic in that – especially for someone like me, who lives daily with the need for control.

-Up there, in this ancient, almost alien silence, for the first time in a long time, I felt what it means to be truly free.
-Without roles, without masks, without expectations.
+Up there, in that ancient, almost extraterrestrial silence, for the first time in a long time, I felt what it means to be truly free.
+No roles, no masks, no expectations.
 Just presence.
 Just breathing.

-I left my fears and insecurities on that summit – like worn-out clothes that no longer serve me.
-And when I descended back, I knew I would never be the same.
-Part of me stayed there, but in exchange, I left with something more valuable – the silence within myself.
+I left my fears and insecurities on that summit – like clothes worn out that no longer serve me.
+And when I came down, I knew I would never be the same.
+Part of me remained there, but in return, I left with something more valuable – the silence within me.

 5. Did Venezuela tell you anything about fear?
 Has your way of recognising it changed?

-Yes, that Fear, which once held me back, has now become the fuel for my dreams.
-That moment high above the world forever altered my perspective on life.
+Yes, that Fear, which once stopped me, has now become fuel for my dreams.
+That moment high above the world forever changed my view of life.

-6. How does a woman change when she stands beneath a waterfall almost a kilometre high?
-And how does she return to everyday life?
+6. How does a woman change when standing beneath a waterfall nearly a kilometre high?
+And how does she return to daily life?

-The weight of my life is insignificant compared to the strength I carry within me.
+The weight of my life is negligible compared to the strength I carry within myself.

-7. Is there anything that Venezuela reminded you of about yourself?
+7. Is there anything Venezuela reminded you of yourself?
 Something you knew but had forgotten?

-It reminded me of what it means to trust – in your body, in your instincts, in the moment, in the guides.
-To walk without knowing what's ahead, but with an open heart.
+It reminded me what it is to trust – my body, my instincts, the moment, the guides.
+To walk without knowing what awaits, but with an open heart.

-8. How do you see the world now?
-And if you could put one word to your experience – what would it be?
+8. How do you look at the world now?
+And if you could put one word to the experience – what would it be?

 I now see the world with eyes that have seen beyond fear.
-My eyes no longer seek security – they seek truth.
-They seek life as it is – raw, beautiful, sometimes gentle, sometimes ruthless, but always real.
+My eyes no longer seek security – they seek authenticity.
+They seek life as it is – raw, beautiful, sometimes gentle, sometimes relentless, but always true.

 And if I could put one word to everything I experienced… it would be: